Roundel

 How long should you prep for the GMAT?

-As a rule of thumb, three to six months is about the right amount of time to keep up the intensity it takes to prepare for the GMAT.
+As a rule of thumb, two to three months is plenty of time to keep up the intensity it takes to prepare for the GMAT.
 Dragging out your preparation won’t necessarily improve your score.
 There are often diminishing returns after a certain point in the process.

-GMAC is careful to note, however, that there is no cause and effect process at work.
+However, there is no cause-and-effect process at work.
 Spending more hours studying does not guarantee a high score, but it is helpful to keep over a hundred hours of preparation as a ballpark figure for your practice.

 How can you prep effectively?